 Skip to main content

-Oracle Migration Synchronization to Dameng
+Oracle to Dameng Data Replication

-• The source data source is Oracle, with a version number of 23ai, 21c, 19c, 18c, 12c, or 11g.
-The supported Oracle versions (product lines) are as follows:
+• The source data source is Oracle 23ai, 21c, 19c, 18c, 12c, or 11g.
+Supported Oracle editions include:

 • Oracle Enterprise Edition